Not Enough Sleep Can Make You Fat!

 It is possible that trying to force ourselves to sleep in unnatural sleep patterns is the biggest part of the problem when it comes to insomnia or inability to sleep even when we are dead tired.
 Some people have been able to resolve their sleep problems simply by going to a biphasic sleep pattern.
-You will find links to my other articles on the subject of sleep in the right hand margins of this article.
+You can find links to my other articles on the subject of sleep on my profile page.

 If you are a person who has experienced trouble sleeping, please share any solutions that have helped you in the comments section below.
 What has helped you may help someone else.

 More About Things That Can Make You Fat